 What can I do to help you feel grateful and happy?

-Making your partner feel valued at all times is the foundation of a healthy relationship.
-You don’t need to share significant details that can leave your partner feeling overburdened when answering these relationship check-in questions.
+Making your partner feel valued is the foundation of a healthy relationship.
+When answering these relationship check-in questions, you don’t need to share important details that can leave your partner feeling overburdened.
 You may even start by thanking them for something they did well the week before, like loading the dishwasher or taking care of the infant.
 Remember that small gestures can make a big difference in a relationship.

 Related Article: HOW WELL DO YOU KNOW YOUR PARTNER QUIZ: 73+ Questions to Ask